 Our aims are to:

-- Provide a peer-led, peer-delivered education and support service where people can learn from each other’s insights, skills and lived experience.
+- Provide a peer-led, peer-delivered education and support service where people can learn from each other’s insights, skills, and lived experiences.

 - Enable connection and friendship